 - Transfer points on a 1:1 basis to airlines and hotel partners

-- $200 airline fee credit for incidental fees at one select qualifying airline
+- Up to $200 airline fee credit for incidental fees at one select qualifying airline (in the form of a statement credit, enrollment required)

-- Free airport lounge access (Centurion, Priority Pass, Delta Sky Club, and others)
+- Airport lounge access (Centurion, Priority Pass (enrollment required), Delta Sky Club, and others)

 - Global Entry or TSA PreCheck fee credit

-This card also provides automatic Hilton Honors Gold and Marriott Bonvoy Gold Elite status.
+This card also provides automatic Hilton Honors Gold and Marriott Bonvoy Gold Elite status (enrollment required).

 Learn more: Johnny Jet Recommended Credit Cards

-The Chase Sapphire Reserve® is worth it if you travel on a regular basis and want flexibility because you’re not loyal to a particular airline or hotel.
+In conclusion, the Chase Sapphire Reserve review can show you it is worth it if you travel on a regular basis and want flexibility because you’re not loyal to a particular airline or hotel.
 If you maximize the Chase Sapphire Reserve’s benefits, it can definitely be worth more than the $550 annual fee.

 - Chase Sapphire Reserve Credit Score Needed for Approval